dalenewman/Cfg-NET/Articles/Autofac.md

 necessary in order to maintain loose coupling.
 In turn, loose coupling makes our code more flexible (aka composable).

-The `FileReader` above doesn't have any dependencies of it's own.
+In this example, the `FileReader` above doesn't have any dependencies of it's own.
 Next, we'll take a look at a reader with dependencies to see how that works.

 ### An IReader with it's Own Dependencies

 I have created a *Cfg-NET.Reader* and put it on [Nuget](https://www.nuget.org/packages/Cfg-NET.Reader).

 It requires the full .NET 4 framework.
 It handles `XML`, `JSON`, a file name, and/or a web address.
-In addition, it translates query strings on file names and urls into parameters.
+In addition, it translates query strings into parameters.

 It has a `DefaultReader` that implements `IReader`, and it's constructor
 requires an `ISourceDetector`, a file reader, and a web reader.
 Here's how to use it:

 ```csharp
 /* usage, in composition root */